project-java-reza/duitku-payment/Duitku.md

     - Endpoint for Topping Up Wallet from Bank Account Balance
     - Endpoint for Transferring Money from Wallet to Bank Account

-    - Endpoint for Transferring Money from Money
+    - Endpoint for Transferring User From User

 ##  Admin Functionalities